usefulteam/jwt-auth/readme.txt

 3. Other error responses

 == Changelog ==
+= 3.0.0 =
+- New feature: Added support for refresh tokens.
+- Breaking change: Reduced default access token lifetime to 10 minutes.
+- Breaking bugfix: All authentication error responses are using the correct HTTP status code 401 (Unauthorized) instead of 403 (Forbidden) now.

 = 2.0.0 =
 - Breaking change: rename `jwt_auth_valid_token_extra` filter to `jwt_auth_extra_token_check`.
 Please check if you use this filter.
 - Breaking bugfix: the actual http statusCode didn't follow the response statusCode.
 Now the actual http statusCode follows the response statusCode.